-Radically transform theatrical practices by telling stories through a lens of disability culture.
+To radically transform theatrical practices by telling stories through a lens of disability culture.

-Lead the nation in inclusion, representation, and access with support from the top leaders in disability and entertainment.
+To lead the nation in inclusion, representation, and access with support from the top leaders in disability and entertainment.

-20% of the American population has a disability.
+• 20% of the American population has a disability.
 This makes people with disabilities both the largest minority group in the United States and also the least represented.
 Access not only affects this population's ability to participate in arts and culture, but also that of their spouses and families.
 That is a huge percentage of the American population that until now has not felt very comfortable or welcomed attending the arts.

-Currently 95% of disabled characters are played by non-disabled actors.
+• Currently 95% of disabled characters are played by non-disabled actors.

 • The unemployment rate for people with disabilities is twice the national average of other protected groups.